sagemath/sagewiki_to_gh-2022-10-10/days110.md

 == Schedule ==

-A preliminary schedule can be found on [[https://researchseminars.org/seminar/SageDays110|researchseminars.org]].
+The schedule, title, and abstracts for the talks can be found on [[https://researchseminars.org/seminar/SageDays110|researchseminars.org]].

 == Speakers ==